Zhanna Nemtsova

 Zhanna Borisovna Nemtsova (Жа́нна Бори́совна Немцо́ва; born 26 March 1984) is a Russian journalist and social activist.
 She is the daughter of Boris Nemtsov.

 Early life

-Nemtsova was born in Gorky, USSR (now Nizhny Novgorod, Russia) on 26 March 1984, to Russian statesman Boris Nemtsov and part-Tatar investor Raisa Akhmetovna Nemtsova.
+Nemtsova was born in Gorky, USSR (now Nizhny Novgorod, Russia) on 26 March 1984, to Russian politician Boris Nemtsov and part-Tatar investor Raisa Akhmetovna Nemtsova.
 She graduated from the Moscow State Institute of International Relations.
 Also in Moscow, she got her second degree in law from the Kutafin Moscow State Law University.

 Career

 Nemtsova worked in the radio station Echo of Moscow, and managed her father's website.
 She later worked as an economic journalist for the Russian TV station RBK, anchoring broadcasts and interviewing representatives from businesses and politicians.

 After her father was assassinated in February 2015, Nemtsova called for a proper investigation.
 She received threats, and, for her safety, emigrated from Russia in June 2015.
 Following the conviction of five men in connection with her father's assassination, she said: "This was not a full-fledged investigation, but an imitation".

 In August 2015, Nemtsova began work as a reporter in the Russian department of the German international broadcaster Deutsche Welle in Bonn.

 Nemtsova founded the Boris Nemtsov Foundation "For Freedom" the same year.
 The Foundation's projects include the annual Boris Nemtsov Award "For Courage in Defending Democratic Values", the Nemtsov Forum and a summer school in journalism.

 In 2020, Nemtsova was appointed co-director of the Nemtsov Center, which was created by the Nemtsov Foundation and the Faculty of Philosophy of Charles University in Prague.

 In addition to Russian, she is fluent in English and Portuguese.